-->

 Including risk factors to be aware of and expert info on the unique challenges young adults face when undergoing treatment.

-Katie Couric Media spoke with Patricia Ganz, MD, director of cancer prevention and control research at the UCLA Jonsson Comprehensive Cancer Center about exactly what this data means and the future of breast cancer research.
+In 2023, Katie Couric Media spoke with Patricia Ganz, MD, director of cancer prevention and control research at the UCLA Jonsson Comprehensive Cancer Center, about exactly what this data means and the future of breast cancer research.
 Therese Bevers, MD FAAFP, medical director of the Cancer Prevention Center at The University of Texas MD Anderson Cancer Center, spoke to us about risk factors.
 And Shari Goldfarb, MD, co-director of the Memorial Sloan Kettering Young Women with Breast Cancer program, enlightened us on the unique challenges that young adults face when they’re diagnosed with breast cancer.

 Why are rates of breast cancer rising among young women?